 Heart problems

-They may inherit a heart condition named Patent Ductus Arteriosus from Bichon Frise that affects their heart and lungs.
+They may inherit a heart condition named Patent Ductus Arteriosus from the Bichon Frise that affects their heart and lungs.
 To prevent this disease, the best practice is not to breed the Bichon Frise if this condition is present in them.

 Although it is an inheritance disease, they may show the symptoms when they start to become old age.